UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 The main downside of having a state that is constantly updated is that it makes it harder for us to _reason_ about our code, to work out what it is doing.
-However, the upside is that we can use state to store temporary data to make calculations more efficient and store temporary data.
-For example an iteration loop that keeps track of a running total is a common pattern in procedural
+However, the upside is that we can use state to store temporary data and make calculations more efficient.
+For example an iteration loop that keeps track of a running total is a common pattern in procedural programming:
-programming:

 ```python nolint
 result = 0